FY2024 EE Appropriations

 NAAEE's Guide to Advocacy Basics

-• NAAEE Position: We endorse increased funding to the FY 2010 level of $12 million
+• NAAEE Position: We endorse funding of $12 million for fiscal year 2026, an increase of $3.3 million.

-• Our Ask: We urge Members of Congress to sign a letter to Appropriators in support of this funding
+• Our Ask: We urge Members of Congress to sign a combined letter to Appropriators in support of this funding for the B-WET Program (and ELP described below).

-The NOAA ELG Program provides the public with science-based environmental education related to increasing community resilience and efficacy in solving local problems.
-Funding for the ELG program has been level for a number of years, while demand for the funding has grown.
+This important program provides the public with science-based environmental education to increase community resilience and efficacy in solving local environmental problems.
+Funding for the ELP program has been level for several years, while demand for the funding has grown.

-• NAAEE Position: We endorse increased funding back to the FY 2010 level of $8 million
+• NAAEE Position: We endorse a funding level of $8 million for fiscal year 2026, an increase of $2 million.

-• Our Ask: We urge Members of Congress to sign a letter to Appropriators in support of this funding
+• Our Ask: We urge Members of Congress to sign a combined letter to Appropriators in support of this funding and the ELP program (and B-WET described above).

-Download our fact sheet on NOAA B-WET and ELG funding to share with Congressional offices.
+Download or link our fact sheet on NOAA B-WET and ELP funding to share with Congressional offices.

 New to advocacy?
 Getting started is easier than you think!